First Battle of Rappahannock Station: Reinterment of a soldier

-A Smithsonian Institution archaeological team uncovered the remains of a Confederate soldier in 1989 while excavating the ruins of St. James Episcopal Church to access the site's eligibility for the National Register of Historic Places.
+A Smithsonian Institution archaeological team uncovered the remains of a Confederate soldier in 1989 while excavating the ruins of St. James Episcopal Church to assess the site's eligibility for the National Register of Historic Places.
 The team identified the soldier as a native of New Orleans and member of the Washington Artillery killed during the Battle of Rappahannock Station on August 23, 1862.
 The reinterment of the soldier was conducted at the St. James Cemetery, Brandy Station, Virginia.

 Battlefield preservation

 The American Battlefield Trust and its partners have acquired and preserved 869 acres of the battlefield through November 2021.
 It is located along the Rappahannock River at Remington, Va., and features visible earthworks as well as bridge and mill ruins.